vovoka/bookMap_2020/README.md

 * create virtual environment`venv` with `python3 -m venv venv && source venv/bin/activate`
 * create file `.env` file with secrets values (GOOGLE_CLIENT_ID, GOOGLE_CLIENT_SECRET) like `export GOOGLE_CLIENT_ID = "102561523463-...r5ohi8ej22307.apps.googleusercontent.com" ...` to enable google OAuth.
 * install modules `pip install --upgrade pip && pip install -r requrements.txt`
 * initialise db (if you want to use db migrations later) `flask db init && flask db migrate -m "initial tables" && flask db upgrade` or visit `http://127.0.0.1:5000/populate_db` to create all tables and populate them with a sample data.
-It generates test-users with names like `ddd`, `hhh`, `kkk` with some test-books and book-instances.
+It generates test-usersHas isbn with some test-books and book-instances.
 * run the app with `flask run`

 here is a lot of bugs, I know ;)